JOIN US ON GIVELINK!

 The Four Programs

-Together, the Four Directions form a living system—one that reflects how Buffalo Youth Nation Project operates:
+Together, the Four Directions form a living system that reflects how Buffalo Youth Nation Project operates:

 • East/ Wiyóhiŋyaŋpata: Wóyute (Food) nourishes the beginning

-• South/ Wiyóhiŋyaŋpata: Wókiŋi (Buffalo / Life) restores strength
+• South/ Wiyóhiŋyaŋpata: Wókiŋi (Buffalo / Farming) restores strength

 • West/ Wiyóȟpeyata: Winter Ready prepares and protects